kadena-io/chainweb-node/README.md

 ### Ubuntu Linux

-The following packages must be installed on the host system:
+The following packages must be installed on the ubuntu-22.04 host system:

-*   ubuntu-20.04:
     ```bash
     apt-get install ca-certificates libmpfr6 libgmp10 libssl1.1 libsnappy1v5 zlib1g liblz4-1 libbz2-1.0 libgflags2.2 zstd
     ```

-*   ubuntu-22.04:
-    ```bash
-    apt-get install ca-certificates libmpfr6 libgmp10 libssl1.1 libsnappy1v5 zlib1g liblz4-1 libbz2-1.0 libgflags2.2 zstd
-    ```

-Chainweb-node binaries for ubuntu-20.04 and ubuntu-22.04 can be found [here](https://github.com/kadena-io/chainweb-node/releases).
+Chainweb-node binaries for Ubuntu can be found [here](https://github.com/kadena-io/chainweb-node/releases).

 Download the archive for your system and extract the binaries and place them